 What is lead scoring?

 ‘B2B marketers who emphasize lead volume over lead quality reduce sales efficiency, increase campaign costs, and fuel the gap between sales and marketing.

 To generate qualified demand, marketers need technology and processes that:

 Nurture leads that don’t yet warrant sales attention

 Define metrics that directly identify marketing’s contribution to the sales pipeline and closed deals’

 (Laura Ramos, Forrester Research, Improving B2B Lead Management)

-Lead scoring is a way to assign value to prospects according to how close they have moved to revealing purchasing intent from expressing an initial interest.
+Lead scoring is a way to assign value to prospects according to how far they have moved from expressing initial interest to revealing purchase intent.